message/iata/SX.md

 5. Passengers younger than 11 years and older than 4 years entering or transiting through St. Maarten arriving from Canada or USA must have:
 - a negative COVID-19 RT-PCR test, based on a nasopharyngeal or oropharyngeal swab and taken at most 72 hours before departure of the last direct flight to St. Maarten; or
 - a negative COVID-19 antigen test, based on a nasopharyngeal or oropharyngeal swab and taken at most 48 hours before departure of the last direct flight to St. Maarten.
-6. Passengers entering or transiting through St. Maarten from Austria, Belgium, Bolivia, Czechia, Denmark, France, Germany, Hungary, Liechtenstein, Monaco, Netherlands, Norway, Poland, Slovakia, Switzerland, Trinidad and Tobago or United Kingdom must have:
+6. Passengers entering or transiting through St. Maarten from Aruba, Austria, Belgium, Bolivia, Bulgaria, Curacao, Czechia, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Korea (Rep.), LaoPeople’s Dem.
+Rep., Liechtenstein, Mauritius, Monaco, Netherlands, Norway, Poland, Portugal, Russian Fed., Slovakia, Sweden, Switzerland, Trinidad and Tobago, United Kingdom or Viet Nam must have:
 - a negative COVID-19 RT-PCR test, based on a nasopharyngeal swab and taken at most 48 hours before departure of the last direct flight to St. Maarten; or
 - a negative COVID-19 antigen test, based on a nasopharyngeal swab and taken at most 24 hours before departure of the last direct flight to St. Maarten.
 - This does not apply to:
 - passengers younger than 10 years;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 A combination of vaccines is accepted;
 - passengers with proof of previous COVID-19 infection and a COVID-19 vaccination certificate showing that they received one dose at least 2 weeks before arrival.
-7. Passengers younger than 11 years and older than 4 years entering or transiting through St. Maarten arriving from Austria, Belgium, Bolivia, Czechia, Denmark, France, Germany, Hungary, Liechtenstein, Monaco, Netherlands, Norway, Poland, Slovakia, Switzerland, Trinidad and Tobago or United Kingdom must have:
+7. Passengers younger than 11 years and older than 4 years entering or transiting through St. Maarten arriving from Aruba, Austria, Belgium, Bolivia, Bulgaria, Curacao, Czechia, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Korea (Rep.), LaoPeople’s Dem.
+Rep., Liechtenstein, Mauritius, Monaco, Netherlands, Norway, Poland, Portugal, Russian Fed., Slovakia, Sweden, Switzerland, Trinidad and Tobago, United Kingdom or Viet Nam must have:
 - a negative COVID-19 RT-PCR test, based on a nasopharyngeal or oropharyngeal swab and taken at most 48 hours before departure of the last direct flight to St. Maarten; or
 - a negative COVID-19 antigen test, based on a nasopharyngeal or oropharyngeal swab and taken at most 24 hours before departure of the last direct flight to St. Maarten.
 8. Passengers entering or transiting through St. Maarten must have a negative COVID-19 RT-PCR test, based on a nasopharyngeal swab and taken at most 72 hours before departure of the last direct flight to St. Maarten.